rfo909/RForth/FirmwareWords.md

 The &CompileBuf, &LVBuf, &NextWord and &CompilingWord can be used as independent buffers, but they are located next to each other, and can alternatively be used via the &AllBuffers and &AllBuffersEnd addresses.

+The &OnSimulator is used to let code decide if it runs on a microcontroller or not.
+This is mainly of interest when doing NATIVE calls.
+The default value is 0, so the C implementation does not need to touch it, leaving the Interpreter script responsible for setting it to 1 before executing code, specifically to signal to the ":Autorun" in ACode to back out.

 Buffers and strings
 -------------------